Lavender fields and villages in Provence, France

 Iconic Villages of the Luberon

-When I first visited the Luberon, I was struck by how the villages felt like they were plucked right out of a painting.
-They aren’t just pretty; they have a real sense of history and a pace of life that’s hard to find elsewhere.
-These are the places that really define the Luberon experience for me.
+When I first visited the Luberon, I was sort of struck by how those villages felt, like they’d been simply plucked out straight from a painting.
+They’re not only pretty but they also have a real sense of history and a kind of rhythm to day-to-day life that is hard to catch anywhere else.
+These are the spots that really define the Luberon experience for me.

 Gordes: The Crown Jewel of the Luberon

-Gordes is probably the most famous village in the area, and honestly, it lives up to the hype.
-It’s built right into the side of a hill, with stone houses cascading down, all topped by a castle.
-The views from up there are just incredible, especially looking out over the valley.
-It’s the kind of place where you just want to wander through the narrow streets, popping into little art galleries and shops.
+Gordes is probably the most famous village around here, and yeah it honestly does live up to the hype.
+It’s built right into the side of a hill, with stone houses cascading down, like theyre almost spilling into the valley, all topped by a castle, sort of looming over everything.
+The views from up there are just incredible, particularly when you look out over the valley it feels unreal.
+It’s totally the kind of spot where you want to drift around through the narrow lanes, then suddenly you are in a tiny art gallery or a small shop, and you keep moving like that.

-- Must-do: Visit the Sénanque Abbey, just a short drive away.
-It’s surrounded by lavender fields, and it’s incredibly peaceful.
+• Must-do: Visit the Sénanque Abbey, just a short drive away.
+It’s surrounded by lavender fields, and it’s incredibly peaceful, making the abbey senanque lavender setting one of Provence’s most iconic views, especially when exploring the nearby Gordes lavender fields.

 Roussillon: A Village Painted in Ochre